qouteall/RustHotswapExample/current_task.md

 To distinguish between custom message and loading message and dynamic linking message, web worker manager wraps all JS messages into a new structure.
 It has `type` field.

 - When `type` is `loading` it's loading message that has SharedArrayBuffer.
 - When `type` is `dynamicLink` it does dynamic linking (no need to implement dynamic linking for now).
 - When `type` is `custom` then `jsPayload` field carries custom JS value and `rustPayload` field contains a pointer which point to a Rust boxed function.
 The outer API of sending message accepts a `Box<dyn Fn(&JSValue)>` and that function will be invoked in web worker.

+The web worker's `onmessage` is initialized in `worker.js` and won't change after initializing.
+Note that loading wasm is async so it should await loading before processing new message.

 For the message from web worker to main thread: